patternfly/patternfly/UPGRADE-GUIDE.md

 section: overview
 ---

-Hey Fliers, we've been busy for the past 12 weeks working on significant changes to PatternFly's HTML and CSS.
-We've changed colors, the default font, and made our components mobile-first.
+Hey, Flyers!
+We've been busy for the past 12 weeks working on significant changes to PatternFly's HTML and CSS.
+We made our components mobile-first and changed colors and the default font.
 This upgrade guide details **what** was broken and **how** to fix it.
-We've included links to the pull requests in case you want to follow a trail of **why** a change was made.
+To learn **why** a change was made, check out the linked pull requests.

 ## Global
 ### Colors
-Various colors have been updated to increase contrast in more usage scenarios to meet accessibility requirements.
+To meet accessibility requirements, various colors have been updated to increase contrast in more usage scenarios.
 Some color variables have been remapped to better suit new component designs such as alerts, and we’ve also added new `-50` color tints to serve as colored backgrounds where appropriate.
-As a followup to last year's color changes, we've updated Blue and Cyan palettes' `-600` and `-700` values as well.
+As a follow-up to last year's color changes, we've updated Blue and Cyan palettes' `-600` and `-700` values as well.

 ### Mobile first CSS
 We've updated some components' CSS to be mobile first by using `@min-width` media queries.
-The components that are now mobile-first are: background image, data list, toolbar, form, login, page, toolbar, and wizard [(#2816)](https://github.com/patternfly/patternfly/pull/2816).
+The components that are now mobile-first are background image, data list, toolbar, form, login, page, toolbar, and wizard [(#2816)](https://github.com/patternfly/patternfly/pull/2816).
-  * All components are now mobile-first, but one component that cannot satisfy this is the table, specifically with use of the `.pf-m-grid[-on-{breakpoint}]` modifers.
-At the specified grid breakpoint, native/default properties are modified to achieve a grid based layout.
-To overwrite these changes would require adding back native properties to the table.
-For that reason, the table will remain the exception to a “mobile-first” approach.
+  - The only component that cannot be mobile-first is the table, specifically with the `.pf-m-grid[-on-{breakpoint}]` modifiers.
+At the specified grid breakpoint, native/default properties are modified to achieve a grid-based layout.
+Overwriting these changes would require adding back native properties to the table.
+For that reason, the table will remain the exception to a mobile-first approach.

 ### Vertical navigation hidden breakpoint
-We've changed the breakpoint at which we hide the vertical nav to be `$pf-global--breakpoint--xl` (1200px) rather than `$pf-global--breakpoint--md` (768px) [(#2962)](https://github.com/patternfly/patternfly/pull/2962).
-The overall page chrome and some individual components' horizontal spacing becomes more compact at this breakpoint (true of the old breakpoint and the new), so applications may find that custom elements that aligned with the old breakpoint may not align now since the chrome spacing changes at 1200px instead of 768px.
-An application may need to make updates to match the chrome's spacing at the new breakpoint.
+We've changed the hidden breakpoint for the vertical nav to be `$pf-global--breakpoint--xl` (1200px) rather than `$pf-global--breakpoint--md` (768px) [(#2962)](https://github.com/patternfly/patternfly/pull/2962).
+The overall page chrome and some individual components' horizontal spacing becomes more compact at this breakpoint (true of the old breakpoint and the new).
+Applications' custom elements that aligned with the old breakpoint may not align now since the chrome spacing changes at 1200px instead of 768px.
+You may need to make updates to match the chrome's spacing at the new breakpoint.

 ### Removed "shield" CSS
 We've made shield styles optional by default [(#2872)](https://github.com/patternfly/patternfly/pull/2872).
 The "shield" styles were intended to help resolve styling issues when using PF3 and PF4 together, and when having opted out of the global reset CSS, but they have proven to be problematic and not necessary for most users.
 With this change, we encourage applications to adopt PatternFly's reset CSS, if they have specifically opted out of it previously.
 The shield styles can be re-enabled if needed, either by setting `$pf-global--enable-shield: true;` and compiling PatternFly's SCSS, or by manually importing `base/patternfly-shield-inheritable.css` and `base/patternfly-shield-non-inheritable`.
 See [(#2872)](https://github.com/patternfly/patternfly/pull/2872) for more details.

 ### Default font
 We've updated the default font to be `RedHatText` instead of `Overpass` [(#2955)](https://github.com/patternfly/patternfly/pull/2955).
-To use the old font, add the class `pf-m-overpass-font` on an element that wraps your application (ie, `<body>`).
+To use the old font, add the class `pf-m-overpass-font` on an element that wraps your application (for example, `<body>`).

 PatternFly has chosen to adopt a single font (`RedHatText`) across the library [(#3023)](https://github.com/patternfly/patternfly/pull/3023).
 Previously, when having opted in to the Red Hat font via `.pf-m-redhat-font`, PatternFly used 2 fonts - `RedHatText` (RHT) defined as `--pf-global--FontFamily--sans-serif`, and `RedHatDisplay` (RHD) defined as `--pf-global--FontFamily--heading--sans-serif`. `--pf-global--FontFamily--heading--sans-serif` has been removed and components have been updated to use `--pf-global--FontFamily--sans-serif` instead.

-Users do not have to do anything further to consume this change.
-However, with the change from `Overpass` to `RedHatText`, and with the removal of `RedHatDisplay`, we encourage teams to review their application's typography styles to ensure they are correct.
+You don't have to do anything further to use this font.
+However, with the change from `Overpass` to `RedHatText` and with the removal of `RedHatDisplay`, we encourage you to review your application's typography styles to ensure they are correct.

 ### Directory structure
 We've cleaned up our root directory a little in [(#2960)](https://github.com/patternfly/patternfly/pull/2960).
 If you're compiling or importing more internal parts of PatternFly, you'll likely need to update your imports: